 If you’re anything like us, the idea of crowding onto a packed beach on a hot day wearing nothing but beach underwear isn’t always appealing.

-So we’ve partnered with Drumstick to uncover near-by, top-secret swimming spots you just have to know about.
+So we’ve uncovered the best near-by, top-secret swimming spots you just have to know about.

 Green Place Reserve And Chidley Point

 All the rich kids in Mossy Park have been keeping this place a secret for too long, but now the cat’s out of the bag.
 Green Place Reserve and the neighbouring Chidley Point are the perfect spots for a dip if you’re not too keen on waves, don’t want to drive too far and you like sneaking a peek at how the other half live.
 Chidley Point is also a stop along the Wadun Beelier Bidi trail, which circles around Cottesloe Beach, Mosman Park and Peppy Grove—making it the perfect spot to cool off at the midway point.